infochimps-labs/ironfan-pantry/vagrants/README.md

     $ cd cluster_chef_homebase
     $ bundle install

-If this worked so far, you should be able to list all templates:
+You should now be able to list all templates:

     $ vagrant basebox templates
     The following templates are available: